bhdirect-ebooks/dev-docs/source/process/index.md

 Indesign adds all kinds of CSS classes to the markup to do styling, but as with any auto-generated markup/CSS it's not written in the cleanest and most efficient way.
 We need to work through the content and clean up the extraneous CSS classes and markup tags.
 - Separate each chapter of the content into `<section>` tags and files.
 	- Each section should be put in it's own `DS02_chapterxx.xhtml` file so that page breaks render properly on all devices.
-	- Each file's opening `<body>` tag should have an `EPUB:type` attribute with a value from the [EPUB 3 Structural Semantics Vocabulary](https://idpf.github.io/epub-vocabs/structure/)
+	- Each file's opening `<body>` tag should have an `epub:type` attribute with a value from the [EPUB 3 Structural Semantics Vocabulary](https://idpf.github.io/epub-vocabs/structure/)
 - If there are `<p>` tags that are styled as headers, they should be re-formatted as `<h1-h6>` tags, following the [Headings Style Guide](https://style.bhdirect-ebooks.org/code/structural_types.html#Headings) (be sure to note the styles and keep what is needed retain the look of the header)
-- Tables should be formatted according to the [Table Style Guide](https://epubknowledge.com/docs/table) and be added to the [list of tables](https://EPUBknowledge.com/docs/toc#list-of-tables) in toc.xhtml
+- Tables should be formatted according to the [Table Style Guide](https://epubknowledge.com/docs/table) and be added to the [list of tables](https://EPUBknowledge.com/docs/toc#list-of-tables) in `toc.xhtml`
 - Endnotes or footnotes should be formatted as links according to the [Notes Style Guide](https://epubknowledge.com/docs/notes).
 <!--- A set of regex substitutions should be run to resolve common markup problems (empty tags, etc.).
 **TODO**: Build a list of common markup issues that are generic enough to apply to all EPUBs (including entity code replacements).-->